Blog · Review Essay · Last reviewed June 15, 2026

 The book also clarifies why projection is not a side issue.
 Human users supply the missing mind.
 They infer intention from timing, personality from style, care from responsiveness, and authority from fluency.
 The more intimate the output, the easier it becomes to forget the institutional machinery behind it: training data, prompts, policies, retrieval systems, safety filters, retention settings, business incentives, and human labor.

-Solaris is especially useful for thinking about AI companions and agentic interfaces.
+Solaris is especially useful for thinking about AI memory and personalization, artificial communication, and companion-like interfaces.
 A system that adapts to a user's memory and emotional language can become powerful before it becomes trustworthy.
 It can make a person feel seen while steering attention through a structure the person cannot inspect.
+That is not proof of machine inner life.
+It is proof that the interface has learned where human interpretation is vulnerable.

 Where the Book Needs Friction